 We’ll be updating this page constantly as new advice becomes available – in the meantime, IoD members can access our Information and Advisory Service where necessary.
 As a reminder, this service is comprised of:

-Business Information Service – A team of eight researchers with access to a suite of databases covering: corporate governance, company information, market research; news and journal articles; template contracts and company policies.
+Business Information Service – A team of researchers with access to a suite of databases covering: corporate governance, company information, market research; news and journal articles; template contracts and company policies.
 Contact the BIS team below.

 Business Information Service

 Directors Advisory Service – A panel of business professionals (lawyers, accountants, marketing strategists) available to talk through specific issues.
 Contact the DAS team below.

 As the UK moves into the next phase of the virus and various lockdown measures continue to ease, businesses are faced with the fresh challenge of establishing a way for their workforce to return safely, where possible.
 For most, a return to the physical place of work as it was pre-pandemic will be impossible and business owners will be responsible for implementing changes to the workplaces that ensure the safety of their staff.

 In addition to the Returning Safely resources listed on their website, the Institution of Occupational Safety and Health (IOSH) has produced the following guidance - in partnership with the IoD - to assist UK Directors in ensuring they have what they need to successfully transition to the next stage in the UK's recovery from the impact of Covid-19.